 We woke up before the sun one morning and rented bikes ($8 for 24 hours).
 Then we rode through the streets of D.C. down to the National Mall where we sat on the steps of the Lincoln Memorial and watched the most stunning sunrise behind the Washington Monument.

 WOW… if you have the chance to do this, I would HIGHLY recommend it.
 We especially loved riding at this time of the day since we aren’t city bikers and being able to ride in the city before everyone woke up was a lot less stressful!
 We rode past the White House, through the mall, and over to the Tidal Basin and were practically the only ones around… which made for the perfect chance to take in the scenes without the crowds.

 5. Walk to Georgetown

-Another highlight from our trip was exploring the colorful, charming Georgetown.
+Another highlight of our trip was exploring the colorful, charming Georgetown.